MicrosoftDocs/microsoft-community-training/community-training/settings/enable-course-level-certificate.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/enable-course-level-certificate
 author: nikotha
 ms.author: nikotha
-description: Microsoft community training enables you to create multiple certificates and assign them to the relevant courses. ms.prod: learning-azure
+description: community training enables you to create multiple certificates and assign them to the relevant courses. ms.prod: learning-azure
 ---

 # Enable course level certificate

-Microsoft community training enables you to create multiple certificates and assign them to the relevant courses.
+community training enables you to create multiple certificates and assign them to the relevant courses.

 1. Follow the instructions to [create, customize and add the certificates along with its appropriate language.](../settings/customize-the-certificate-template.md)
 2. In the administrator view select courses and click on the **More (...)** icon on the category list pane and click on edit course details.